Professions of the future

 An expert in Artificial Intelligence (AI), a brilliant master of Machine Learning (ML) and a Robotics Engineer are having a friendly chat after a day at work in one of the smart factories on the outskirts of the city.
 They are joined by several other young engineers who are experts in nanotechnology, 3D printing and genetics.
 In the conversation many topics will be frequently mentioned, things like strong algorithms, software design, cloud services, DNA, prototypes, big data and the Internet of Things (IoT).

-These are the professionals of the Fourth Industrial Revolution, born into a digital world and who are playing the lead roles in the transformation of production systems and business models.
+These are the professionals of the Fourth Industrial Revolution, natives with digital skills who are playing the lead roles in the transformation of production systems and business models.
 They work in a coordinated fashion in an environment which is a fusion between industry and the Internet in sectors such as energy, smart homes, motor vehicles, aeronautics and pharmaceuticals.
 And this multidisciplinary coordination greatly increases the effect on efficiency, flexibility and productivity.

 But it is not simply a question of technical skills.
-The most sought-after abilities and skills in the 21st century will be qualities which are typically human like solving complex problems, critical thought and emotional intelligence, to name just a few.
+The most sought-after abilities and skills in the 21st century will be qualities which are typically human like solving complex problems, critical thinking and emotional intelligence, to name just a few.
+In this sense, knowmads stand out, workers appreciated for their flexibility, creativity and collaborative spirit.

 This means that the new labour market will entail the loss of routine jobs which can be mechanised.
 In the same way, there will be an increased demand for those working in information technology, communication and entertainment media as well as professional services.
 The key to employment in the future is not so much the appearance of new jobs but rather developments to a large number of those already existing.